- Complimentary snacks

 Once one of United’s crown jewels, the United Club retains its expansive footprint, appealing artwork—and unique but dated décor.

-In the meantime, passengers who value an expanded array of food options (such as cooked-to-order ramen and curry) and a more modern design over space and daylight may walk over to the ANA Lounge in Satellite 4.
-The United Club is typically less busy, though.
+Passengers who value an expanded array of food options (such as cooked-to-order ramen and curry) and a more modern design may walk over to the ANA Lounge in Satellite 4.
+The United Club is typically less busy, though, and benefits from more daylight.

-- United Club members departing on a same-day flight or arriving on a United flight (+1 guest, or the member’s spouse and children under the age of 21.)
+- United Club members departing on a same-day flight operated by United or a Star Alliance member airline, or arriving on a United flight (+1 guest, or the member’s spouse and children under the age of 21.)

 - United Polaris business class passengers departing or connecting (no guests)